EPAENERGYSTAR/epathermostat/docs/data_files.rst

-:code:`cool_type`              string           N/A   The type of controlled HVAC cooling equipment. [#]_ :code:`cool_stage`             string           N/A   The stages of controlled HVAC cooling equipment. [#]_ :code:`zipcode`                string, 5 digits N/A   The `ZCTA`_ code in which the thermostat is installed. [#]_ :code:`utc_offset`             string           N/A   The UTC offset of the times in the corresponding interval data CSV. (e.g. "-0700")
+:code:`cool_type`              string           N/A   The type of controlled HVAC cooling equipment. [#]_ :code:`cool_stage`             string           N/A   The stages of controlled HVAC cooling equipment. [#]_ :code:`zipcode`                string, 5 digits N/A   The `ZCTA`_ code in which the thermostat is installed. [#]_ :code:`utc_offset`             string           N/A   The UTC offset of the times in the corresponding interval data CSV. (e.g. "-0700" or "-5".
+Data in UTC is offset "0")
 :code:`interval_data_filename` string           N/A   The filename of the interval data file corresponding to this thermostat.
 Should be specified relative to the location of the metadata file.
 ============================== ================ ===== ===========

  - Each row should correspond to a single thermostat.
  - Nulls should be specified by leaving the field blank.
  - All interval data for a particular thermostat should use the *same, single* UTC offset provided in the metadata file.

 Thermostat Interval Data CSV format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~